Skip to content

 Current Research

 I lead the Australian National University (ANU) Justice and Technoscience Lab (JusTech), a group of scholars working to advance more equitable approaches to science and technology governance.
-Lab members have carried out studies in several domains, including government services, health promotion, humanitarianism, organized sports, public safety, and welfare provision.
+Lab members have carried out studies in several domains, including government services, health promotion, humanitarianism, and public safety.
 My current projects focus on:

 Digital Public Infrastructure and Social Protection

-Automated systems, biometrics, digital data, predictive analytics, and risk assessment models are increasingly used in accessing social assistance, often in the name of cost savings and fraud prevention.
+Automated systems, biometrics, predictive analytics, and risk assessment models are increasingly used in accessing social assistance.
 They are also tools being institutionalized through digital public infrastructure (DPI).
 We ask: how is DPI shaping experiences on the ground, and what are the implications for governance?
-Jenna Imad Harb and I have studied humanitarian aid and social welfare practices in Australia, India, and Lebanon and are editing a book on the rise of digital welfare states, which is forthcoming with Oxford University Press.
+Jenna Imad Harb and I have studied humanitarian aid and social protection in Australia, India, and Lebanon and are editing a book that features grounded examples of tensions often attributed to the rise of the “digital welfare state” (forthcoming with Oxford University Press).

-This project examines specific government plans that include the development of language models as part of larger national artificial intelligence (AI) strategies in Southeast Asia.
+This project examines government plans informing national artificial intelligence (AI) strategies in Southeast Asia.
 Sarah Logan and I situate questions about the push for these and related forms of AI development within discussions of state interests and governance systems, considering how participatory engagement with communities traditionally not included in AI design might be possible.
-We hope to provide insights that not only shed light on strategies for building sovereign AI but also help guide human-centered AI practices that are attentive to the distinct conditions and needs of groups that can be marginalized in these efforts.
+We hope our findings can support human-centered AI practices that are attentive to the distinct conditions and needs of groups that can be marginalized in these efforts.

 Comments are closed.